How to Grill Vegetables for Amazing Flavor

 - Divide the vegetables by size and density, putting more dense vegetables like as carrots and potatoes into one grill pan and softer vegetables like asparagus and green beans into a separate pan.
 Denser vegetables will take longer to cook.

-- Use medium heat.
+- Cook on medium heat.

 - Turn the vegetables, occasionally shaking the pan to keep the vegetables from sticking.
 Cook until they reach the desired tenderness.

 There's really no end to the variety of vegetables you can grill, but these are the vegetables home cooks love to grill the most.
 You'll tempt even the most dedicated meat-eaters when they see and smell the delicious vegetables coming off the grill.
+Don't know how long to grill each vegetable?
+Keep reading for how long to grill each of these popular grilled vegetables.

 Perfect for grilling, corn even comes with its own wrapper.
 Check out these tips for grilling corn three different ways.